-In May 2018, Lucas Houck, a middle school teacher at Corbett Middle School in Corbett, Ore. was named K-8 Educator of the Year.
+Meet Lucas Houck, a middle school teacher at Corbett Middle School in Corbett, Ore. the 2018 OnPoint Prize Educator of the Year for K-8.
 Lucas was recognized by his colleagues and school community for his dynamic approach to motivating students.
 His OnPoint Prize nomination highlighted his development of engaging curriculum, such as a March Madness-style debate designed to teach students about historical figures and events.
 Often described as the school‘s cheerleader, Lucas has the ability to connect with students in a relatable and humorous way.
 Lucas’ mortgage was paid for one school year by OnPoint, plus his school was awarded $2,500 for resources and supplies.

 A year after winning the OnPoint Prize for Excellence in Education, we talked with Lucas about what the experience meant to him and what advice he has for other educators interested in the OnPoint Prize.